dyninst/dyninst-wiki/Building-Dyninst.md

 ### Configuration

 Dyninst is built via CMake.
 We require CMake 3.4.0 as a minimum on all systems.
-CMake will automatically search for dependencies and download them when not found.
+CMake will automatically search for dependencies and download them when not found (to disable this, see [Sterile Builds](third-party-deps#sterile_build)).

 #### Third-party Dependencies